mendersoftware/mender-docs/09.Downloads/docs.md

 `apt` command line interface.

 ##### Set up the APT repository

+!!!
+With this method the latest released Mender components will be installed

 1. Update the `apt` package index and install required dependencies.
    ```bash
    sudo apt-get update